COMING OCTOBER 2023

 "Hi Mrs. Pruitt.
 How are you?"

 "I'm fine, thank you.
-How was your week?"
+How’s your week been?"

 "I got A's on my Geography and English exams."

-"Are you familiar with his work?"
+"Familiar with his work?"

-"No, but I'm guessing you are."
+"No. I'm guessing you are though."

-"One second, dearie—" Kristin heard her kiss her husband before telling him Scott had a call.
-"I'm sorry about that, David just went up to deliver the message that I'm taking up all your time."
+"One second dearie—" Kristin heard her kiss her husband before he was asked to tell Scott about the phone call.
+"Sorry about that, David went to deliver the message that I'm taking up all your time."

-"Oh no, I like talking with you."
+"Oh no, I love talking with you Mrs. Pruitt."

 "That's very sweet of you."

-"Anyhow, what were you saying?"
+"Anyhow…you didn’t finish what you saying?"

 Kristin was glad she told Mrs. Pruitt she enjoyed her company because it was true.
 Out of all her friends' parents, she was capable of offering advice without being overbearing.
 If anything, it just exhibited where Scott got his moody and artistic personality from.

-Scott picked up the phone and said, “hey."
+Scott picked up the phone.
+“Hey."

-"Who would've guessed that?"
+"Who would've guessed!"

 "I'm guessing that's why Kristin called."